 Theatre Foundation's support of the project and its assurances that the

 essential historic fabric of the auditorium would be protected.
 Deadline Hollywood and L.A.
 Times both had April 2013 articles about the then-pending project.
-With an early April 2013 story on Curbed L.A.
+Adrian Glick Kudler's April 2013 for Curbed L.A. discussed the changes:

 The floor's new slope resulted in raising

-the back row of seats to lobby level and lowering the front into the basement to allow the
+the back row of seats above lobby level on the side sections and lowering the front into the basement to allow the

 installation of a modified stadium seating plan and the taller